lucas-sachet/Sorting/README.md

 Created a flexible function to sort by whatever you choose.

-Created a helder function to sort.
+Created a helper function to sort.